fxrshed/root-newton/README.md

-# Improved Guarantees for Damped Newton Methods: \\Global Convergence Rate Up to  $\mathcal {O}\left(k^{-3} \right)$
+# Improved Guarantees for Damped Newton Methods: Global Convergence Rate Up to  $\mathcal {O}\left(k^{-3} \right)$

 ### Abstract
 This paper investigates the global convergence of stepsized Newton methods for convex functions with Holder continuous Hessians or third derivatives.
-We propose several simple stepsize schedules with fast global convergence guarantees, up to $\mathcal O\lr k^{-3} \rr$.
+We propose several simple stepsize schedules with fast global convergence guarantees, up to $\mathcal O\left( k^{-3} \right)$.
 For cases with multiple plausible smoothness parameterizations or an unknown smoothness constant, we introduce a stepsize backtracking procedure that ensures convergence as if the optimal smoothness parameters were known in advance.